KatsuteDev/Background/HELP.md

 The workspace setting will use whatever settings are set for that workspace, it does not fallback to the global setting.

+### Opacity is inverted

+As of 3.0.0, opacity has been switched from 0 visible and 1 invisible to 1 visible and 0 invisible, use the **useInvertedOpacity** option if you want the old behavior.

 ### Disable/uninstall doesn't remove background

 Backgrounds are not removed on extension disable or uninstall, you must run the **Background: Uninstall** command to remove backgrounds.